orsonteodoro/oiledmachine-overlay/README.md

-Several packages hard depend on Python 3.9 and will emit "No supported implementation in PYTHON_COMPAT" because of the eager version bump of this version which is not EOL until Oct 2025 but EOL on this distro.
+Several packages hard depend on Python 3.9 and will emit "No supported implementation in PYTHON_COMPAT" because of the eager version bump of this version which is not EOL until Oct 2025 by the Python language developers but EOL on this distro.

 You will need to uninstall these packages.